COS301-SE-2022/Japanese-Writing-Evaluator/README.md

 # Download and install application
 <p></p>

-# How to participate in the development of th project
+# How to participate in the development of the project
 <p></p>

 # Team Members